 On December 1, 2017, AMP filed its Answer and denied liability to Voith.
 Additionally, AMP filed a motion to strike some of Voith's affirmative defenses, which was resolved by Voith amending its Answer to include additional details related to its affirmative defenses.
 On December 5, 2017, the Court held a preliminary pretrial conference.
 At this conference AMP and Voith discussed their differing views on certain discovery issues and the case schedule.
 For instance, Voith has asked the Court to extend the limit on the number of depositions a party can take from 10 to 80, while AMP was willing to extend the limit from 10 to 25.
 The Court deferred ruling at this time on these discovery issues and set a status conference for April 19, 2018 to allow time for the parties to begin exchanging written discovery and electronically stored information.
-At the April 19, 2018 conference, the Court is expected to rule on any remaining discovery disputes and establish a case schedule.

 On January 30, 2018, the parties exchanged initial disclosures that listed potential witnesses and provided preliminary damage calculations.
 Voith listed over 100 potential witnesses, and Voith identified over \$65 Million in damages based upon claims for outstanding Change Requests and Work Change Directives on the hydro projects.
 (Cannelton: \$19.5M; Smithland: \$20.5M; Willow Island: \$10.7M; Meldahl: \$14.6M).
 AMP listed over 70 potential witnesses, and AMP identified over \$90M in gross damages, without including any contractual limitations or caps on damages.
 (Cannelton: approx. \$32M; Smithland: approx. \$25M; Willow Island: approx. \$25M; Meldahl: approx. \$22M).
 Both sides are claiming pre-judgment and post-judgment interest and other damages and all damage calculations will be the subject of expert witness reports.
+AMP is currently working with its damages experts on these calculations.

 Also on January 30, 2018, the parties exchanged lists of custodians and search terms that will be used with respect to discovery and the collection and production of documents and electronically stored information.
-The parties have met and conferred on these lists and terms to address their disputes, and a few remaining disputes have been submitted to the Magistrate Judge for resolution.
+The parties have met and conferred on these lists and terms to address their disputes, and a few remaining disputes were submitted to the Magistrate Judge for resolution and the Magistrate Judge denied each side's request at this time to expand the other side's search terms.

-On April 23, 2018, the Court entered a Scheduling Order establishing the following deadlines:
+On April 23, 2018, the Court entered a Scheduling Order, which was amended on September 14, 2018.
+The current case schedule establishes the following deadlines:

-September 28, 2018 Completion of ESI/Document Production
+Completion of ESI/Document Production

-June 3, 2019 Affirmative Expert Reports
+Affirmative Expert Reports

-August 5, 2019 Defensive Expert Reports
+Defensive Expert Reports

-September 6, 2019 Fact Discovery Completed
+Fact Discovery Completed

-November 4, 2019 Rebuttal Expert Reports
+Rebuttal Expert Reports

-January 15, 2020 Expert Discovery Completed
+Expert Discovery Completed

-March 16, 2020 Dispositive Motion Deadline
+Dispositive Motion Deadline